-- 3 Representing West Sussex County Council. - 4 As governor representative to the board of directors until September 2015, Brian Goode attended 4 of a possible 5 board meetings held in 2015/16. - 5 As public governor representative to the QVH Charity committee from October 2016, John Harold attended 2 of a possible 2 committee meetings held in 2015/16. - 6 As governor representative to the quality and governance committee, Tony Martin also attended 9 of a possible 9 committee meetings held in 2015/16. - 7 As public governor representative to the finance and performance committee between June and September 2015, Chris Orman attended 3 of a possible 3 committee meetings held in 2015/16.
-He was appointed to the role of governor representative to the board of directors in October 2015 and has attended 4 of a possible 6 board meetings held in 2015/16. - 8 Representing the League of Friends of Queen Victoria Hospital. - 9 As governor representative to the audit committee since October 2015, Glynn Roche attended 2 of a possible 2 committee meetings held in 2015/16. - 10 Rodabe Rudin was appointed on 1 July, 2015 and resigned on 7 August 2015. - 11 Representing East Grinstead Town Council.
+3 Representing West Sussex County Council.

+4 As governor representative to the board of directors until September 2015, Brian Goode attended 4 of a possible 5 board meetings held in 2015/16

+As public governor representative to the QVH Charity committee from October 2016, John Harold attended 2 of a possible 2 committee meetings held in 2015/16.

+As governor representative to the quality and governance committee, Tony Martin also attended 9 of a possible 9 committee meetings held in 2015/16

+As public governor representative to the finance and performance committee between June and September 2015, Chris Orman attended 3 of a possible 3 committee meetings held in 2015/16.
+He was appointed to the role of governor representative to the board of directors in October 2015 and has attended 4 of a possible 6 board meetings held in 2015/16.